Search This Blog

 I fought for my life, I thought I would die there.
 It is incredible how many things can run through your head at once.
 I was switching from one thought to another.
 It just couldn't be real.

-He beat me up, tore at my clothes and screamed he wanted a fuck, or 'just' a blowjob.
-We fought.
-He had me on my back on the floor and I remembered the lethal looking screwdriver I'd put under my bed.
+He had me on my back on the floor, and I remembered the lethal looking screwdriver I'd put under my bed.
 I thought, I'll stab him, I'll stab him hard as I can, in the ribs, and I'll run.
 I wanted to hurt him, I really fucking did, but I couldn't.
 Because, it dawned on me, I was shaking and in mind-warping shock.
-He knew exactly what he was doing.
-Immutability of sex - he was much stronger, faster, he wasn't shaky or confused.
-He'd get it off me.
-I twisted my legs tight as I could and he almost howled with frustration he couldn't stop me.
-I prayed he wouldn't see the screwdriver.
+He knew exactly what he was doing, he was so close to me he could read my thoughts.

 It lasted over 15 minutes, as worked out by my alarm clock going off and the time I called 999.
 I have never felt desperation like it.